 - All HR personnel, managers, and leaders would be properly educated and trained about their compliance responsibilities, and there would be a required government certification or license.

 - If HR personnel warned of possible non-compliance, it would be taken seriously and immediately remediated.

 - If all of that failed, and employees made internal complaints, there would be impartial investigations, immediate remediation, no retaliation, and additional training as needed.

 - Employees who were unable to stop harassing, discriminating, and retaliating — no matter what their talents, skills and rank — would be terminated, and employees who had legitimate complaints would remain employed and perhaps even rewarded for having helped the workplace be more compliant.

 For people w/ temporary or permanent disabilities, Job Accommodation Network (JAN) is the best resource to help doctors and employers understand limitations and what reasonable accommodation(s) may be needed.
 However, despite the brilliant solutions JAN offers at no cost, most employers will not cooperate with requested ADA accommodations.

-Employees must be educated about how to write memos and create the necessary paper trail that is needed to show that they’ve tried to diplomatically, professionally, and clearly address labor law non-compliance, but they must also understand that many states can legally fire employees for no reason or almost any reason and easily get away with it.
+Employees must be educated about how to write effective memos and create the necessary paper trail that is needed to show they’ve tried to diplomatically, professionally, and clearly address labor law non-compliance, but they must also understand that many states can legally fire employees for no reason or almost any reason and easily get away with it.
 Free Sample Memos can be found elsewhere on this blog.

 EEO and ADA laws need to be revised so there is real recourse.
 There need to be significant fines of both executives and workplaces for non-compliance with EEO, ADA, and other laws.
 OSHA sometimes fines employers, but these fines are often considered the cost of doing business and are not high or frequent enough.
 It would also help if criminal charges could be made against executives who refuse to comply with these laws.